-- Post-completion OPT must be full-time (At least 20 hours per week).
-Pre-completion OPT must be part-time (less than 20 hours) while school is in session and you must maintain full-time course enrollment.
+- Post-completion OPT must be full-time (at least 20 hours per week).
+Pre-completion OPT must be part-time (less than 20 hours) while school is in session and students must maintain full-time course enrollment.

-Duration of OPT: Standard OPT authorization is granted from the United States Citizenship and Immigration Services (USCIS) for a maximum period of 12 months (pre and post OPT combined).
+Duration of OPT: Standard OPT authorization is granted from the United States Citizenship and Immigration Services (USCIS) for a maximum period of 12 months (pre- and post-OPT combined).
 OPT extension beyond 12 months is possible for STEM students who meet several criteria.
-Employment must be directly related to the major and field of study (not your minor degree).
+Employment must be directly related to the major and field of study (not the minor degree).

-Processing Time: Once the application is received by the USCIS it could take up to 90 days before it is approved.
+Processing Time: Once the application is received by USCIS it takes an average of 90 days before it is approved.
 Employment may not begin until student has received the Employment Authorization Document (EAD) and the dates are valid.

 Employment Authorization Document (EAD): The EAD is a small card with your photo, fingerprint and/or signature and OPT authorization dates of employment printed on the card.
 It is issued by the USCIS.
 Your employer will need to see the original EAD to hire you.

 Periods of Unemployment: Although a job offer is not required to apply for OPT, students authorized for 12 months of OPT are not permitted more than 90 days of unemployment.